 The Horizontal Scroll Collection View variation allows for content to be displayed in a single horizontal line.
 It can scroll left and right and should be used when you want to preview a subset of a list.
-It is recommended that the number of items displayed in this variation should not exceed more than 20 and the “See All” label should communicate the total number of items.
+It is recommended that the number of cells displayed in this variation should not exceed more than 20 and the “See All” label should communicate the total number of cells.

 This is the only variation where Table View Cells, except for the Contact Cell, are allowed to be used in a Collection View.
-It would be a really rare case that Collection View Items are used in this variation.

 The “See All” label will navigate to the entire set of data, usually as a List Report.